 The EVGA Z12 is wired-only and isn't designed for use with mobile devices.

 The EVGA Z12 is decent for office use.
-It's a full-size option with good ergonomics because it has two incline settings, and even though it doesn't come with a wrist rest, you can buy one separately.
+It's a full-size option with acceptable ergonomics.
+It has two incline settings, and although it doesn't come with a wrist rest, you can buy one separately.
 The rubber dome switches are light to press, but typing quality feels just okay because they're sensitive and may cause an increase in typos, and they don't offer a ton of tactile feedback.

 The EVGA Z12 is okay for programming.
 It has extra macro keys, and you can reprogram any of its keys.
 There's RGB backlighting if you work in a dark environment, but it's only zone-lit.
 Typing feels just okay because the keys are mushy and are sensitive, which could lead to more typos, but they're light to press overall.

 The EVGA Z12 is poor to use as a home theater PC keyboard because it's not designed for this use.
 It's wired-only, so you have to connect directly to the TV, and it doesn't have a trackpad, so you'll need a mouse to navigate the on-screen menu.

 If you have this keyboard and it performs differently from ours, let us know and we'll update the review.
 You can see the label of our unit here.

 The EVGA Z12 is a basic entry-level keyboard that doesn't have the same features like individually lit backlighting that the higher-end EVGA Z15 and EVGA Z20 have, but it's still great for gaming and offers good value.
 The rubber dome switches are light for gaming, but they may be too sensitive for typing.
 If you don't mind the slightly high latency, it's a great cheap keyboard.